Code-Institute-Submissions/the-shamans-cat/README.md

 ### **Background to Project**

-This site has been developed as a static frontend site using HTML5, CSS3, and Bootstrap, following the [Code Institute Project Guidelines.](https://helensayer.github.io/the-shamans-cat/docs/code-institute-guidelines-ms1.pdf)
+This site has been developed as a static frontend site using HTML5, CSS3, and Bootstrap, following the [Code Institute Project Guidelines.](https://helensayer.github.io/the-shamans-cat/docs/code-institute-guidelines-ms1.pdf) _(To open in a new browser tab, right mouse click on the link and select **Open Link in a New Tab**)_

 This is my first milestone project to demonstrate the skills I have learned so far on the course.

 ### **Demo**